 OUR EVENTS

-We conduct and support top-class events that generate a needed dialogue between various interdisciplinary perspectives at the intersection between communication science and healthcare -- particularly if that dialogue tackles "hot topics" and current challenges related to healthcare quality and patient safety.
+We conduct and support top-class events that generate a needed dialogue between various interdisciplinary perspectives at the intersection between communication science and health -- particularly if that dialogue tackles "hot topics" and current challenges related to mental or physical health, well-being, and patient safety.
 We look forward to seeing you there!

 VIEW OUR LAST EVENT: